 Diagram of the digestive system.

 Acid reflux is when some of the acid content of the stomach flows up into the esophagus - into the gullet, which moves food down from the mouth.
+Despite the name, heartburn has nothing to do with the heart.

 The stomach contains a strong acid - hydrochloric acid - to help break down food and protect against pathogens such as bacteria.